How to resize logical volume management devices that use Azure Disk Encryption

 sudo lsblk

-Screenshot showing the code that checks the size of disks.
-The results are highlighted.
+Screenshot showing the code that checks the size of disks with the results highlighted.

 7. Resize the data disk.
 You can use the portal, CLI, or PowerShell.
 For more information, see the disk-resize section in Expand virtual hard disks on a Linux VM.